-Question Number Answer Mark 1(a)(i) • 1996 1 mark
+Question Number Answer Mark 1(a)(i) 1996 1 mark

-Question Number Answer Mark 1(a)(ii) • 9 1 mark
+Question Number Answer Mark 1(a)(ii) 9 1 mark

-Question Number Answer Mark

-1(a)(iii) Level 1 response (1 - 2 marks) May just provide description of each graph separately or give a limited comparison.
-Level 2 response (3 - 4 marks) Provides a direct comparison between girls and boys for both years/trends.
+Question Number Answer Mark 1(a)(iii) Level 1 : 1 - 2 marks May just provide description of each graph separately or give a limited comparison.
+Level 2 : 3 - 4 marks Provides a direct comparison between girls and boys for both years / trends.
 Should make reference to specific figures.
-Possible answers: Average consumption has stayed the same for boys over the six years/risen and then steadied or fallen; Average consumption has risen (by 2 units per week) for girls; Idea that boys consumption always higher than girls; Reference to specific figures for both;
+Possible answers: Average consumption has stayed the same for boys over the six years / risen and then steadied or fallen Average consumption has risen (by 2 units per week) for girls Idea that boys consumption always higher than girls Reference to specific figures for both 4 marks

-4 marks

-Question Number Answer Mark

-1(b) Level 1 response (1 - 2 marks) Candidate has a basic understanding of Social Learning theory.
-Answer is not linked/parents to case study.
-Level 2 response (3 - 4 marks) Candidate is able to demonstrate understanding of Social Learning theory.
+Question Number Answer Mark 1(b) Level 1 : 1 - 2 marks Candidate has a basic understanding of Social Learning theory.
+Answer is not linked to case study.
+Level 2 : 3 - 4 marks Candidate is able to demonstrate understanding of Social Learning theory.
 At the top end the answer is illustrated with examples from the case study.
-Idea of learning from others /copying; Nicola observes and copies her friends' drinking (case study example); Idea of peer pressure /specialist language; wanting to 'fit in'/feel accepted 4 marks
+Idea of learning from others / copying Nicola observes and copies her friends' drinking (case study example) Idea of peer pressure /specialist language Wanting to 'fit in' / feel accepted 4 marks

-4 marks

-Question Number Answer Mark 1(c)(i) Level 1 Response (1 - 2 marks) Candidate identifies 1 or 2 key features of unconditional positive regard but provides no explanation or may identify one feature and an explanation.
+Question Number Answer Mark 1(c)(i) Level 1 : 1 - 2 marks Candidate identifies one or two key features of unconditional positive regard but provides no explanation or may identify one feature and an explanation.
+For example: Idea of acceptance Respect Non-judgemental Forming a bond Level 2 : 3 - 4 marks Candidate provides an explanation each of the two features identified.
 For example: Unconditional positive regard means that the person is accepted and respected for who they are without the therapist/carer making judgements or expressing approval or disapproval.
 4 marks

-Question Answer Mark Number 1(c)(ii) Level 1 response (1 - 3 marks) Candidate provides a list of factors but little or no explanation.
+Question Number Answer Mark 1(c)(ii) Level 1 : 1 - 3 marks Candidate provides a list of factors but little or no explanation.
 Answer may not be linked to case study and /or no examples used.
-For example: • Steps into client's shoes • Idea that counsellor is them self.
-Level 2 response (4 - 6 marks) Candidate demonstrates a clear understanding of both empathy and genuineness and at the top end provides a clear and logical explanations which are linked to the case study.
-For example: Empathy involves trying to step into someone's shoes and see the world as they do Counsellor will try and feel what Nicola is feeling and will let Nicola know this through: Non-verbal signals Response to Nicola Active listening 6 marks
+For example: Steps into client's shoes Idea that counsellor is them self.
+Level 2 : 4 - 6 marks Candidate demonstrates a clear understanding of both empathy and genuineness and at the top end provides a clear and logical explanations which are linked to the case study.
+For example: Empathy involves trying to step into someone's shoes and see the world as they do Counsellor will try and feel what Nicola is feeling and will let Nicola knows this through: Non-verbal signals Response to Nicola Active listening 6 marks